 But Vlad Tepes wasn't about to sit around and wait for the Ottoman Sultan's tens of thousands of men to come lay waste to his small lands.

-After a long cat and mouse game, the sultan decided to send an envoy as bait for an ambush.
+After a long cat and mouse game, the sultan sent an envoy as bait for an ambush.
 But Vlad got wind of the plot and ambushed the ambush in one of the first European uses of handguns.
-He took the Turkish uniforms, disguised himself, and moved to the nearest Turkish fortress and simply ordered them to open the gates in Turkish.
+He took the Turkish uniforms, disguised himself, moved to the nearest Turkish fortress and simply ordered them to open the gates in Turkish.
 When they did, Vlad slaughtered the defenders and destroyed the fortress.
 Then he went on a rampage.

 The Impaler poisoned wells and destroyed anything of use that Mehmed might capture.
 He also sent men infected with the plague and other diseases into the Ottoman ranks to infect as many as possible.
 But still, the enemy made their way to Târgoviște, where their first night in camp turned out to be an unforgettable one.
 Vlad and his men infiltrated the camp and wreaked havoc on its sleeping men.
 As the Wallachians slaughtered the now-confused Turks, Vlad attempted to assassinate the sultan in his tent, missing and hitting the tents of his viziers instead.